From Guideposts Books: a new cozy mystery series.

 Review: “This is a lovely hardcover book.
 Guideposts always does their books up so beautifully!
 Susan Page Davis is an established author and fan favorite.
 She pens a sweet but also sinister story set in Maine, where she was raised!
 I always love it when an author really knows the setting for a book and Susan knows Maine!”–Carrie Fancett Pagels on Overcoming with God blog.

 Order Book 1 now from Guideposts.
 You can also subscribe to the entire series at Guideposts.
+Some of these books also show up on Amazon after they’ve launched.

 Mysteries of Silver Peak